codeOfPractice/codeOfPractice.github.io/_posts/2016-09-12-Smart-contract-drafting-for-complete-and-utter-beginners.md

 ### Some problems...

 Our contract works, if both parties are pure of heart.
-Although it has some big drawbacks that you might have noticed, add the contract to the Ethereum wallet, buy going to DEPOY NEW CONTRACT, select the account you want to use, send a value of 2 ether, remove the text that is in the solidity contract source code box and cut and past what you have been working on in browser-solidity:
+Although it has some big problems that you may have already noticed, add the contract to the Ethereum wallet, by going to DEPOY NEW CONTRACT, select the account you want to use, send a value of 2 ether, remove the text that is in the solidity contract source code box and cut and past what you have been working on in browser-solidity:

 ![deployone](/assets/deployone.png)